Creating transactions

-There are three ways to create and send a travel rule transaction using the SDK:
+There are three ways to create and send a travel rule messages using the SDK:

 1. Basic transaction - Hosted